nedrysoft/pingnoo/contributing.md

  * @param[in]   watched the object that caused the event.
  * @param[in]   event the event information.
  *
- * @returns     true if event was handled, otherwise false.
+ * @returns     true if the event was handled, otherwise false.
  */
 bool eventFilter(QObject *watched, QEvent *event) override;
 ```

-*   The comment must come directly before the method and there should be no gap between the comment and the function declaration.
+*   The comment must come directly before the method, and there should be no gap between the comment and the function declaration.
 *   A new line must exist between each section of the comment; group parameters without newlines.
 *   The ```@returns``` tag should be used instead of ```@return```.
 *   Parameters should include the direction of data.

 ### Class declarations

-The scope modifier should be indented one level, and functions and variables also should be indented a further level.
+The scope modifier should be indented one level, and functions and variables should also be indented further.

-All class definitions should adhere to the following style:
+All class definitions should adhere to the following style.

 *Good*